hmlendea/stellaris-ui-species-names/README.md

 You are welcome to bring any suggestion, feedback or modification to this project.

 Here are a few ways in which you can do so:
- - Commenting on the Steam Workshop page directly or in its Discussions threads
+ - Commenting directly on the Steam Workshop or Nexus pages
  - Raising a new [issue](https://github.com/hmlendea/stellaris-ui-species-names/issues) for this project
  - Creating a git pull request for this repository (This requires git knowledge)